Cross-Class Feature Augmentation for Class Incremental Learning: Proposed Approach

 \subsection{Cross-Class Feature Augmentation (CCFA)}

 Using a set of features extracted from the available training data, CCFA conducts feature augmentation to supplement training examples for the previous tasks.
-This approach is similar to adversarial attacks, but does not require introducing and training a generator.
-To this end, we utilize the classifier learned in the previous stage, which is readily accessible.
-The main idea of CCFA is to perturb a feature representation in a direction such that the perturbed feature \textit{crosses} the decision boundary in the previous classifier $g_{k-1}(\cdot)$ to the target classes that are different from the original class labels, as depicted in Figure~\ref{fig:ccfa}.
+The feature augmentation is done in a similar way as adversarial attacks and does not require introducing and training a generator.
+For CCFA, we utilize the classifier learned in the previous stage, which is readily accessible.
+The main idea of CCFA is to perturb a feature representation in a direction such that the perturbed feature \textit{crosses} the decision boundary in the previous classifier $g_{k-1}(\cdot)$ to the target class.
+Here, target classes are different from the original ones, as depicted in Figure~\ref{fig:ccfa}.